-The purpose of the GSA FY 2019 AFR is to inform the President, Congress, and the American people how GSA used Federal resources in FY 2019 to reliably deliver cost-effective real estate, acquisition, and technology services to the Federal departments and agencies it serves.
+The purpose of the U. S. General Services Administration (GSA) fiscal year (FY) 2020 Agency Financial Report (AFR) is to inform the President, Congress, and the American people how GSA used Federal resources in FY 2020 to reliably deliver cost-effective real estate, acquisition, and technology services to the Federal departments and agencies it serves.
 Providing these services at a good value to our Federal customers allows them to focus their resources on meeting their core missions.
-GSA chose to produce both an AFR and an APR for FY 2019 and will post both reports on GSA.gov under Annual Reports.
+GSA chose to produce both an AFR and an Agency Performance Report (APR) for FY 2020 and will post both reports on GSA.gov under Annual Reports.

 This AFR provides high-level financial and highlighted performance results with assessments of controls, a summary of challenges, and GSA stewardship information.
-The report is prepared in compliance with various laws applicable to Federal financial reporting and in conformance with implementing guidance issued by OMB.
+The report is prepared in compliance with various laws applicable to Federal financial reporting and in conformance with implementing guidance issued by the Office of Management and Budget (OMB).
 The primary laws and guidance include:

 - Federal Managers Financial Integrity Act of 1982